Privacy Notice

 Legal Compliance

-We seek to uphold our legal obligations as covered by the Data Protection Act 2018 and the General Data Protection Regulation 2016.
-Our Data Protection Authority is designated as the Information Commissioners Office (ICO).
+We seek to uphold our legal obligations as covered by the Data Protection Act 2018, Data Use and Access Act 2025 and the General Data Protection Regulation 2016.
+Our Data Protection Authority is designated as the Information Commission (IC) formally the Information Commissioners Office (ICO).
+This Privacy Policy is reviewed on a regular basis and was last reviewed in August 2025.